jddrtn/inventoryapp/README.md

 **SQL Database:** Stores inventory data, such as product names, IDs, quantities, and prices.
 **JDBC (Java Database Connectivity):** Used to connect and interact with the SQL database.

+### **How to Install**
+1. First, open the **Inventory Management System** folder in IntelliJ IDE to access the source code.

+2. In IntelliJ, go to File > Project Structure.
+In the Libraries tab under Project Settings, click the + button to add a new Java Library.
+Add the sql connector JAR file.
+Press Apply and then OK.

+3. Open **XAMPP Control Panel** (or any program on your system to run SQL).

+4. Start the Apache and MySQL servers.
+Click Admin next to MySQL to open the database in browser.

+---- TBC ----

 ### **How to Use**
 After launching the program, you will be asked to enter a username and password.
 Enter **admin** in the username box and **password** in the password box (all lowercase).
 Once the application is running: